CEX.IO is a solid cryptocurrency platform. But watch out for its high fees when buying and selling bitcoin.

 The mid-market rate is what your money’s actually worth on the global market compared to another currency.
 It’s the midpoint between worldwide supply and demand for that currency — and the rate banks and transfer services use when they trade among themselves.

 Use the mid-market rate as a baseline to compare against the rates provided by your bank or transfer service.
 With it, you’ll discover which companies offer the best rates.

-Overall, CEX.IO’s exchange rate is reasonable compared with other bitcoin exchanges.
-It’s more important to look at CEX.IO’s fees for buying and selling bitcoin, which are quite high.
+Overall, CEX.IO’s exchange rate is reasonable compared with other cryptocurrency exchanges.
+It’s more important to look at CEX.IO’s fees for buying and selling cryptocurrency, which can sometimes be high.

 How much will I pay to send money with CEX.IO?

-You first need to deposit fiat currency — government-issued money like New Zealand dollars or euros — onto CEX.IO.
+You first need to deposit fiat currency — government-issued money like Singapore dollars or euros — onto CEX.IO.
 Here is what you’ll pay to buy bitcoin.